maleyva1/nerdtalk/README.md

     XML-RPC allows different types within `<array>`.
-    The `{.xarray.}` allows users to do so with custom object types since sequences and arrays require the same type.
+    The `{.xarray.}` allows users to do so with custom object types since sequences and arrays require all elements to be of the same type.

 ## TODO